Documents to download

 Are domestic abuse victims exempt from fees?

-Over half (53%) of new applications to the CMS were exempt from the application fee in the quarter ending September 2022.
+Over half (56%) of new applicants to the CMs were exempt from the application fee in October to December 2023.
 Almost all exemptions (98%) were due to domestic abuse.

 Reports into Child Maintenance Service’s support